-Open Knowledge Networks Track Manager: Lara Campbell, program director
+Open Knowledge Networks Track Manager: Jemin George, program director

-The world’s technological advancements in AI, machine learning and robotics are irrevocably changing the future of work in unanticipated ways.
-The Convergence Accelerator is focusing on solutions to train, reskill, upskill and prepare the current and future workforce for the industry needs and jobs of the future.
-The program also focuses on building a national talent ecosystem to grow the U.S. workforce and ensure its continued global competitiveness.
+The world’s technological advancements in AI, machine learning, and robotics are shifting the future of work in unanticipated ways.
+NSF’s Convergence Accelerator is focusing on solutions to train, reskill, upskill, and prepare the current and future workforce with industry needs and jobs of the future, as well as build a national talent ecosystem to stimulate the U.S. workforce and ensure continuing global competitiveness.

-The Future of Work phase 2 projects include:
+The Future of Work funded phase 2 projects include:

-- LEARNER — Led by Texas A&M University, LEARNER is an agile and adaptive emergency response training platform integrated with human augmentation technology.
-LEARNER is accelerating the adoption of human augmentation technology for safer and more efficient emergency response work; supports adaptive learning that is sensitive to emergency response workers’ socio-technical opportunities and budgetary constraints; builds and retrains skilled emergency response personnel; and accelerates next-generation workforce development.
+- LEARNER—Led by Texas A&M, is an agile and adaptive Human Augmentation Technologies (HAT) integrated Emergency Response (ER) training platform that accelerates HAT adoption for safer and more efficient ER work, supports adaptive learning sensitive to ER workers’ socio-technical opportunities and budgetary constraints, builds and retains skilled ER personnel, and accelerates next-gen workforce development.

-- SkillSync — Industry 4.0 is changing the skills that workers need and companies require, leaving businesses vulnerable and colleges behind.
-The team, led by Eduworks Corporation, uses AI and national skills data to help companies identify required skills, connect them with college continuing education departments, and enable colleges to respond with efficient, effective and equitable reskilling programs.
+- SkillSync— Industry 4.0 is changing the skills that workers need and companies require, leaving businesses vulnerable and colleges behind.
+SkillSync, led by Eduworks Corporation, uses AI and national skills data to help companies identify required skills, connect them with college continuing education departments, and enable colleges to respond with efficient, effective, and equitable reskilling programs.

-Skills-Based Talent Ecosystem Platform for Upskilling, STEP UP: The Future of Work phase 2 teams are collaborating on track integration to create STEP UP and ensure that the outcome from this Convergence Accelerator track is "greater than the sum of its parts."
-STEP UP focuses on connecting the skills and talents of individual workers to the opportunities that most need them.
-By inclusively engaging the nation's skill and talent base and the technologies that support, augment and develop that talent, the group is ensuring every American can partake in the benefits of a thriving economy and the dignity of meaningful work.
+- STEP UP! – To guarantee the convergence research Future of Work track focus is greater than the “sum of its parts", phase 2 team solutions converge toward track integration, creating STEP UP the Skills-Based Talent Ecosystem Platform for Upskilling.
+Composed of the Future Work teams, STEP UP connects the skills and talents of individual workers to the opportunities that most need them.
+By inclusively engaging America’s human skill and talent, and the technologies that support, augment, and develop that talent, the group is ensuring every American may partake in the benefits of a thriving economy and the dignity of meaningful work.

 2019 Cohort Project Videos